-The Fund will begin with an initial credit of $3.9 billion and earnings will be reinvested until the balance reaches $5 billion (expected in 2028-29).
-From 2020-21, $100 million is expected to be made available annually to invest in important drought resilience projects for Australian farmers and communities to become more prepared for, and resilient to, the effects of drought.
+The Fund begins with an initial credit of $3.9 billion with earnings to be reinvested until the balance reaches $5 billion (expected in 2028-29).
+From 1 July 2020, $100 million will be made available annually to support Australian farmers and communities to become more prepared for, and resilient to, the effects of drought.

 What projects will be supported?

 The Funding Plan will inform the design of the programs and the Committee will provide advice to the Minister for Drought on whether the proposed design of the programs is consistent with the Funding Plan.

 Through grants or other arrangements, the Fund is intended to support a wide range of drought resilience measures that benefit all Australians.
 This includes investment in research and innovation, research extension, the adoption of new technology, improved environmental and natural resource management, infrastructure and community initiatives.
 This investment will help lift the productivity and profitability of the agriculture sector and enhance the health and sustainability of Australia’s farming landscapes.